The

 housed in the

 famous Palazzo del Podestà.
-It contains minor works by
+It contains minor

 Michelangelo